Ukraine's capital under threat as Russia presses invasion | Law-Order

 Zelenskyy pleaded with Western powers to act faster to cut off Russia's economy and provide Ukraine military help.
 His whereabouts were kept secret, after he told European leaders in a call Thursday night that he was Russia's No. 1 target — and that they might not see him again alive.

-He also offered to negotiate on one of Putin's key demands: that Ukraine declare itself neutral and abandon its ambition of joining NATO.
+Italian Premier Mario Draghi told lawmakers of Zelenskyy's dramatic remarks to the European Council: “He's hidden somewhere in Kyiv.
+He said that he doesn't have much time, that Ukraine doesn't have much time.''
+Zelenskyy offered to negotiate on a key Putin demand: that Ukraine declare itself neutral and abandon its ambition of joining NATO.
 The Kremlin responded that Russia was ready to send a delegation to Belarus to discuss that.
 But Putin's spokesman Dmitry Peskov later said Ukrainian officials were unwilling to travel to the Belarusian capital and would prefer Warsaw, then halted further communication.

 Russian Foreign Minister Sergey Lavrov suggested it was too late, saying Zelenskyy should have agreed to talks earlier on.